Choosing the Right Antifouling Paint

 Marine-based organisms like weeds, algae, slime, mussels and barnacles look for surfaces to attach to, and your boat's hull gives them the perfect place to settle down.

-Any boat left in the water for extended periods of time faces marine growth.
-Not only does marine growth buildup create hull-drag that affects speed and increases fuel consumption, but barnacle buildup creates pressures that can warp and damage the hull, particularly on smaller fiberglass boats.
+Any boat left in the water for extended periods of time faces marine growth, which creates hull-drag that affects speed and increases fuel consumption.
+Barnacle buildup creates pressures that can warp and damage the hull, particularly on smaller fiberglass boats.

-Removing barnacles and other marine growth is an unpleasant, labor-intensive process, which is why countless boaters rely on antifouling paint (or bottom paint).
-It contains a poisonous biocide that slowly leeches out of the paint into the water, killing any marine growth that comes into contact with the hull.
+Removing barnacles and other marine growth is an unpleasant, labor-intensive process, which is why countless boaters rely on antifouling paint.
+It contains a biocide that kills any marine growth that comes into contact with the hull.

 Biocides Used in Antifouling Paint